(Last Updated: May 31, 2023)

 - Perform accounting, audit, and other internal functions, such as internal investigations;

-- Comply with law, legal process, and internal policies;
+- Comply with law, legal process, legal obligations, and internal policies;

 - Maintain records; and